Learn to Bridge the Gap between Medicine and Law with a Certificate in Nursing Forensics

-Earn a renowned credential — The Undergraduate Certificate in Nursing Forensics is an outreach program of the highly respected Penn State College of Nursing, accredited by the Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education, and delivered online through the innovative World Campus.
+Earn a renowned credential — The Undergraduate Certificate in Nursing Forensics is an outreach program of the highly respected Penn State Ross and Carol Nese College of Nursing and delivered online through the innovative World Campus.

-Build a solid foundation — In addition to being an excellent stand-alone credential, 6 of the 12 credits in the certificate can be applied toward electives in Penn State's online RN to B.S. degree.
+Build a solid foundation — In addition to being an excellent stand-alone credential, 6 of the 12 credits in the certificate can be applied toward electives in Penn State's online RN to BSN degree program.
 Some of the courses in the certificate program may also satisfy continuing professional education requirements.